Where To Stay in Paris

 Having sufficient knowledge on the best area to stay in Paris will enable you to investigate all that Paris brings to the table.

-Paris has twenty zones (in France, they are called arrondissements) that are partitioned by the Seine river, as you can see in the picture.
-Parisians often say - to live on the left bank or the right bank.
-The lower the number of the arrondissement is, the closer it is to the center.
-As you can see at the picture below, number 1 - 7 are the main historical city center.
-And of course, the most expensive.
-And further on, as you can see in the picture, the marking system continues clockwise in a spiral around the center with a numerical mark higher and higher.
+Paris is isolated into twenty zones (in France, they are called arrondissements) that are partitioned by the Seine river, as you can see in the picture.
+Parisians often say – to live on the left bank or the right bank.

 One district can cover several arrondissements, and in reality, it is.
 But do not worry, it is confusing, but in practice, the term arrondissements uses most post, police and other state administration organizations.
-As a tourist, you will be fine with the expression district or neighborhood.
+In English, you will be ok with the expression district or neighborhood.

-So, the question is - where to stay in Paris?
-Which neighborhood is the best to take for the first time?
-We carefully chose five options for you.
+So, the question is – where to stay in Paris?
+Which neighborhood is the best to stay for the first time?
+We chose five options for you.